devitrylouis/devitrylouis.github.io/_pages/about.md

 In this blog, you will find some posts that I began writing during my master.
 Although it was mostly focused aroung documenting what I learnt, I am now thinking I would like this to be more open.
 If you have any ideas, shoot me an e-mail.

-**Note:** Some links are still very much a work of progress but those annotated with an asterisk * are done.
+**Note:** Some links are still very much a work of progress.
+They are annotated with an asterisk *.

 | Vision | Natural Language Processing | Networks science |
 |:---------------------------:|:-------------------------------:|:-------------------------------:|